-Domain reputation is similar to credit score in the finance sector.
+Domain reputation is similar to the credit score in the finance sector.
 If the domain has a good reputation, the chances of reaching the user’s inbox increase.

 Domain reputation refers to the health or condition of your branded domain.
 Who determines your domain reputation?
 ISPs & Mailbox providers.
-Among the prominent ISPs, Gmail has Google Postmaster which tracks the domain & IP reputation, while Hotmail has SNDS which tracks the IP reputation.
+Among the prominent ISPs, Gmail has Google Postmaster, which tracks the domain & IP reputation, while Hotmailhas SNDS, which tracks the IP reputation.

 Note that the domain reputation of your sender domain is only visible if you are signing DKIM on your sender domain.

-Spam traps are fake email addresses found on hidden locations across the web operated by Blacklisting services.
-You should be wary of sending emails to Spam traps because this could hinder your email deliverability considerably.
+Spam traps are fake email addresses found in hidden locations across the web operated by blacklisting services.
+You should be wary of sending emails to spam traps because this could hinder your email deliverability considerably.

 To improve domain reputation, try the following-

-Make sure that all the authentication techniques are in place.
+Ensure that all the authentication techniques are in place.